ying-tang/help-documentation/_drafts/SDN_Basics_Best_Practices.md

 VLANs are provisioned across an entire switch fabric, therefore every switch (potentially hundreds) in the fabric would be able to access each of the 4096 VLANs.
 If, however, a 4097th VLAN was needed, that would have to be provisioned on a new switching fabric entirely.
 This is a basic limitation of Ethernet, not of our platform.

 VxLAN is used to get beyond this limitation by enabling an additional 65,000 virtual VLANs to be provisioned on each of Ethernet's 4096 VLANs.
 That would max out at 268,435,456 VxLANs on a single fabric.
-In short, I don't think that VLAN exhaustion is a practical limitation.
+In short, VLAN exhaustion is NOT a practical limitation.

 Given our standard configuration for IBM Bluemix Private Cloud, a single fabric could support 3000+ customers, each having 65,000 VxLANs.